 Some time ago I posted one of my poems on this website as a work in progress.
 I thought of it as an experiment in editing, in developing a poem into some sort of final form within the more 'public' space of this blog.
 I posted the poem intending to work on it in this more visible context but did not follow through.
 I was unhappy with the poem in some sort of vague way, couldn't find my way to a more satisfactory version, and just let it lie there, on virtual display.
 The poem lay fallow for months, until I finally and perhaps a bit reluctantly took it down, demoting it from 'published' to 'draft' status on this blog.*

-Meanwhile, in my reading, I discovered a way forward.
-Following the death of poet Louise Glück, PN Review 274 published a brief note of remembrance by Philadelphia poet Daisy Fried, which included the following, on getting poems right:
+Meanwhile, I found a way forward.
+Following the death of poet Louise Glück, PN Review 274 published a commemorative note by Philadelphia poet Daisy Fried, on getting poems right:

 I remember going to her readings a number of times, and one particular Q&A, maybe at Bryn Mawr, when she gave some advice about revision, wherein she said that with drafts she wasn't happy with sometimes she would take the ending of the draft and put it in the middle of the poem and then keep on writing from there.
 This blew my head off, poets.
 I've passed that suggestion along (with credit) ever since.
 It doesn't always work, but it often does.